opensearch-project/documentation-website/_analyzers/standard.md

 # Standard analyzer

-The `standard` analyzer is the default analyzer that is used when no other analyzer is specified.
-It is designed to provide a basic and efficient approach for generic text processing.
+The `standard` analyzer is the default analyzer used when no other analyzer is specified.
+It is designed to provide a basic and efficient approach to generic text processing.

 This analyzer consists of the following tokenizers and token filters:

 - `standard` tokenizer: Removes most punctuation and splits text on spaces and other common delimiters.
 - `lowercase` token filter: Converts all tokens to lowercase, ensuring case-insensitive matching.
-- `stop` token filter: Removes common stopwords such as "the", "is", and "and" from the tokenized output.
+- `stop` token filter: Removes common stopwords, such as "the", "is", and "and", from the tokenized output.

 ## Example